Underground voids from abandoned mines pose danger to people and property when land collapses

 Old mines pose myriad dangers, with 381 people killed and 152 injured at abandoned mine sites nationwide between 2000 and 2013, according to the U.S. Bureau of Land Management.

+In many cases, their owners simply walked away from coal or precious metals mines when they became uneconomical to operate and declared bankruptcy, leaving behind safety hazards and costly pollution cleanups that public agencies must handle.

-Victims can fall into hidden shafts, get lost in underground tunnels or perish from poisonous gases present in many old coal mines.
+Victims can drown in flooded shafts, get lost in underground tunnels or perish from poisonous gases present in many old coal mines.
 Mine shafts can extend hundreds of feet beneath the surface and often are unmarked.

 State and federal agencies have sealed off many old mines.
 But more are discovered every year and officials have yet to conduct basic risk analyses on most of the abandoned mines on federal land.